JasonPollman/Dist.io/ReadMe.md

 **Slave#close**() → *{Promise}*
 Gracefully closes the slave by removing any listeners added by Dist.io so it can exit.
-*Note, if you've added any event listeners or started any servers, etc. The slave will have to handle them during the SlaveChildProcess's "close signal" event or the slave won't exit.*
+*Note, if you've added any event listeners or started any servers, etc. The slave will have to handle them during the SlaveChildProcess's "close requested" event or the slave won't exit.*

 **Slave#shutdown**() → *{Promise}*
 Like *Slave#close*, except it waits for all pending requests to resolve before sending the *close* message to the slave.